Imtech says unable to find financing, 'considering all options'

-AMSTERDAM Aug 6 Imtech, the troubled Dutch engineering and construction firm, said on Thursday it had failed to find any new financing and was considering "all options" for itself and a German subsidiary that is its most acute source of distress.
+AMSTERDAM Imtech IMUN.AS, the troubled Dutch engineering and construction firm, said on Thursday it had failed to find any new financing and was considering "all options" for itself and a German subsidiary that is its most acute source of distress.

 The company had announced a new financing plan on July 28, but it announced on Tuesday it would have to seek additional funds to meet German legal requirements.